Giigdo/AI_Bot_Tests_Q3_2025/README.md

 ### Associated Publications
 This data supports the following research:
 - McConnell, A., & Ly, J. (2025).
-"Beyond Universal AI: Developing Culturally-Specific Intelligence Tests for Indigenous Language Technologies."
-Connected Minds 2025, Toronto, ON.
+"Anishinaabemowin Aabajichigan Gaawiin Nibwaakaasii: Efficacy of AI for Ojibwe Language Education" Presented at Connected Minds 2025, Toronto, ON.

 # Anishinaabemowin AI Translation Tool Evaluation Dataset